-ITIL® (IT Infrastructure Library) today is the generally accepted approach to organizing service providers.
-The ITIL recommendations enable organizations to deliver their services in a quality-driven and economical way.
+ITIL® (the IT Infrastructure Library) today is the generally accepted approach to managing IT services.
+The ITIL® recommendations enable organizations to deliver their services in a quality-driven and economical way.

 On this page:

 In 2007, OGC published a completely revised version of ITIL, known as "ITIL Version 3 (ITIL V3)".

 These publications were updated in 2011, taking into account feedback from the user and training community.
 The latest edition if ITIL is now referred to as ITIL 2011 - or simply ITIL.